Where to Stay in Dominica

 A regional guide to accommodation across the country

 Dominica splits into three distinct accommodation worlds.
-The western coast holds the capital Roseau and the northern town of Portsmouth—here you'll find the island's best range of hotels, from eco-lodges to full-service resorts.
+The western coast holds the capital Roseau and the northern town of Portsmouth, here you'll find the island's best range of hotels, from eco-lodges to full-service resorts.
 The interior is dominated by rainforest retreats, jungle bungalows, and hot spring cottages tucked into the mountains near Morne Trois Pitons National Park.
-The remote eastern coast and southern villages offer the most authentic island experience—small guesthouses, family-run cottages, and village homestays where you wake to the sound of Atlantic surf.
+The remote eastern coast and southern villages offer the most authentic island experience, small guesthouses, family-run cottages, and village homestays where you wake to the sound of Atlantic surf.
 Prices in Dominica remain moderate by Caribbean standards.
 A clean double room in Roseau runs $60-100; boutique eco-resorts charge $150-350 in peak season.
 Budget travelers can find basic guesthouses and self-catering cottages for $40-70/night.
-True luxury is limited—this is not the Dominican Republic—but what exists emphasizes nature immersion over marble lobbies.
+True luxury is limited, this is not the Dominican Republic.
+But what exists emphasizes nature immersion over marble lobbies.
 The best time to visit Dominica depends on your priorities.
 December-May brings drier weather and the highest prices.
 June-November offers lush landscapes, empty trails, and rates 30-40% lower, though you trade hurricane risk for solitude.
 Unlike neighboring islands, Dominica has no all-inclusive mega-resorts; even the upscale properties encourage you to explore the island's hiking, diving, and cultural attractions.

 Find Hotels Across Dominica